Painted-Fox/jekyll-site-menus/README.md

 Jekyll Site Menus
 =================

-This jekyll plugin enables enables you to define site menues within your `_config.yml` file.
+This jekyll plugin enables enables you to define site menues using an additional `_data/menus.yml` file.

 Installation
 ------------